andrewoma/kotlin-script/README.md

 Assuming you have `~/bin` and `kotlinc-jvm` in your `PATH`:

-    $ curl https://raw.githubusercontent.com/andrewoma/kotlin-script/master/kotlin > ~/bin/kotlin && chmod u+x ~/bin/kotlin
+    $ curl -s https://raw.githubusercontent.com/andrewoma/kotlin-script/master/kotlins > ~/bin/kotlins && chmod u+x ~/bin/kotlins

-Otherwise, download the `kotlin` script to any location in your `PATH`.
+Otherwise, download the `kotlins` script to any location in your `PATH`.

 If you're looking for `kotlinc-jvm`, the continuous integration builds of the Kotlin compiler are available at JetBrains' [TeamCity CI server](http://teamcity.jetbrains.com/project.html?projectId=project67&tab=projectOverview).
-Log in as a guest and download the latest `pushedToMaven` `kotlin-compiler-xxx.zip` artifact in the "Compiler and Plugin" section.
+Log in as a guest and download the latest `kotlin-compiler-xxx.zip` artifact in the "Compiler and Plugin" section that matches the Maven central release.

-1.0.0-beta-1038 is available from [here](https://teamcity.jetbrains.com/viewLog.html?buildId=602716&buildTypeId=bt345&tab=artifacts).
+1.0.0-rc-1036 is available from [here](https://teamcity.jetbrains.com/repository/download/bt345/691605:id/kotlin-compiler-1.0.0-rc-1036.zip).

 Features
 --------